Operators continue to scale back spending on 5G and fixed broadband

-More dire news for the financial state of the telecoms industry, with a Dell’Oro report claiming telecom capital expenditure (capex) dropped 10% YoY in the first half of 2024.
+More dire news for the financial state of the telecoms industry, with a Dell’Oro report claiming telecom capital expenditure dropped 10% YoY in the first half of 2024.

 October 1, 2024

-The new report claims says the scaling back of investments in 5G and fixed broadband technologies by operators is a result of ‘the more challenging conditions that shaped the second half of 2023’ extending into the first half of 2024.
+The new report claims says the scaling back of investments in 5G and fixed broadband technologies by operators is a result of the 'more challenging' conditions that shaped the second half of 2023 extending into the first half of 2024.

-More specifically, the 10% decline in worldwide telecom capex (the sum of wireless and wireline/other telecom carrier investments as Dell’Oro measures it) was blamed on built-up inventory, weaker demand in China, India, and US, ‘challenging 5G comparisons’, excess capacity, and elevated uncertainty.
+Specifically, the 10% decline in worldwide telecom capex (the sum of wireless and wireline/other telecom carrier investments as Dell’Oro measures it) was blamed on built-up inventory, weaker demand in China, India, and US, ‘challenging 5G comparisons’, excess capacity, and elevated uncertainty.

 In terms of outlook, the analyst expects global carrier revenues to increase at a 1% CAGR over the next three years.
 While this might sound like thin gruel, it’s something – and it is about the only piece of (modest) good news the report highlights.